siy5kor/Hello_World/README.md

 Hello_World
 ===========

-Example of working with GitHub
+Example of working with GitHub.
+Have to integrate with Jenkins